dram/trealla/docs/FEATURES.md

 	dynamic({}/1,[notify])

+Also:

+	fork/0                     - continue as child, parent fails wait/0                     - wait indefinitely (used by parent) end_wait/0                 - abort the wait (used by child)

 in the current module, while *linda:init/1* allows adding extra modifiers (eg. for persistence).
 The first argument of the tuple, as with all dynamics, is indexed.
 When creating persistent tuples use the *dbs:init/0* or *dbs:load/0* etc calls to first load the database.